 - New Revised Standard Version (NRSV), also available with interpretive notes and essays as either the Oxford Study Bible or Harper-Collins Study Bible.
 This translation is very common in college courses.

-- New International Version (NIV) Study Bible- This is a conservative Evangelical publication.
-The translation is sometimes problematic, but I like to compare its notes with the JSB above.
+- This is a conservative Evangelical publication.
+The translation is sometimes (often!) problematic and biased, but I like to compare its notes with the JSB above.
 They come from very different perspectives, and the comparison is illuminating.
 Sometimes I agree with one, sometimes the other.
 (I think the New Testament notes, particularly on Paul’s letters, are heavily Evangelical, biased, and even misleading, and I’m not alone there.
-I read this for the Old Testament notes.)
+I read this for the conservative perspective in the Old Testament notes.)

 - NET Bible is a free online translation.
 Its great strength is the 60000+ notes explaining the translator choices and options.
 Plus, the online reading page allows a lot of nice study options.
 Try clicking on the Parallel tab, for example.
 And note the sympathetic highlighting!
 (Try mousing over a greek or Hebrew word, see all its other occurrences there also highlighted, and sometimes the translation in English.)
 When it works, it’s great!